-- 1. Identify main ideas and details in 12 15 -minute long academic content-based listening lectures on a variety of academic topics. - 2.
-Take and revise notes using the structure provided on listening texts specified in Outcome 1. - 3.
+- 1. Identify main ideas and details in 12 15-minute academic content-based listening lectures on a variety of academic topics. - 2.
+Take and revise notes using the structure provided on listening texts specified in LO1. - 3.
 Demonstrate the ability to exchange points of view on an academic topic through formal debate structure on controversial or academic topics. - 4.
-Prepare and deliver a well-organized persuasive oral presentation of 10+ minutes on an academic topic (including non-verbal communication) that includes research, citations, and visual aids without plagiarism while using limited or no notes. - 5.
-Identify and produce American slang, phrasal verbs, and idioms of color, animals, time, and money.
+Prepare and deliver a well-organized persuasive oral presentation of 10+ minutes on an academic topic that includes appropriate non-verbal communication, research, citations, and visual aids without plagiarism while using limited or no notes. - 5.
+Identify and produce American slang, phrasal verbs, and idioms.